jarviscanada/jarvis_data_eng_FadouaDoghmane/linux_sql/README.md

 ## SQL (queries.sql)

 Includes SQL queries for analyzing:
-- Overloaded hosts
-- Underutilized systems
-- CPU/memory/disk performance patterns
-- Resource threshold violations

-Example:
+- Hosts grouped by CPU number and memory
+- Average memory usage per 5-minute intervals
+- Detecting host failures or missing data points

+Example query:

-> Which host has the highest average CPU usage?
+- Which host has the highest average memory usage in a given interval?

 ---